 Which brings us to the final scene in our

 Montaigne, a French philosopher, had a terrible fear of death growing up.
-Then in riding accident, where he was knocked unconscious, a near-death experience changed that, as Sarah Bakewell explained: “His own experience was of a very a different kind.
+Then in a riding accident, where he was knocked unconscious, a near-death experience changed that, as Sarah Bakewell explained: “His own experience was of a very a different kind.
 He seemed to be floating on a cloud of pure pleasure.
 It was like drifting off to sleep, but even more sweet and luxurious.
 The pleasure faded only when he returned fully to consciousness, and felt the pain of his bruises.”

 “As he recuperated,” she wrote, “he reflected on the experience and deduced that death must hold very little to be scared of.
 In fact suggesting, “Don’t bother your head about it.'”7 His thoughts on death produced a whole new direction for philosophers of the day and ever since.